-Have you seen those embroidered ethnic bags with all over embroidery?
-I have wanted to make one for a long time and was looking out for ways to do embroidery on the fabric I meant to make this kind of bag- which is when I discovered these background stitches.
+Have you seen those embroidered ethnic bags with all-over embroidery?
+I had wanted to make one for a long time and was looking out for ways to do embroidery on the fabric.
+I meant to make this kind of bag- which is when I discovered these background stitches.

-Embroidery is the epitome of texture.
+Embroidery is the epitome of fabric texture.
 The fabric fully covered with these stitches can look very textured and very embroidered.
-But they are simple and easy to do as well
+But they are simple and easy to do as well.

-Imagine creating your own patterned fabric for your next project -I intend to use this not just for the bag, but for many things like the yoke of a dress, for making patch pockets on plain dresses, to decorate trims etc
+Imagine creating your own patterned fabric for your next project -I intend to use this not just for the bag, but for many things like the yoke of a dress, for making patch pockets on plain dresses, to decorating trims etc.

 This is one simple stitch.
 Make upright cross stitches all over the space.
-Make one smaller cross stitch or more in the middle in the same colour for a unifying effect or in a contrasting colour for a vivid look.
+Make one smaller cross stitch or more in the middle in the same color for a unifying effect or in a contrasting color for a vivid look.